 Ingredients For Walnut Pesto Recipe

-Toasted walnuts: These add a rich, nutty flavor and a bit of crunch to the pesto, making it unique compared to the traditional pine nut version.
+Toasted walnuts: Adds a rich, nutty taste and a bit of crunch to the pesto.

-Black pepper: Freshly ground black pepper adds a subtle heat and complexity to the pesto.
+Freshly ground black pepper: Adds a gentle heat and a bit of spice to finish the pesto.

 Technique Tip for This Recipe